-- providing students with challenging and interesting learning in accordance with California State Standards and Sulphur Springs School District guidelines - using a variety of teaching strategies, techniques, and technology to meet the needs of diverse learners - · promoting continued educational growth for students, parents and staff - · promoting a safe and orderly learning environment - creating and maintaining positive, effective communication between home, school, and the community.
+• providing students with challenging and interesting learning in accordance with California State Standards and Sulphur Springs School District guidelines

+- using a variety of teaching strategies, techniques, and technology to meet the needs of diverse learners - promoting continued educational growth for students, parents and staff - promoting a safe and orderly learning environment - creating and maintaining positive, effective communication between home, school, and the community.

-This year we have begun a dedicated reading instructional block called PACT - Pinetree Accelerated Curriculum Time.
-Students are grouped according to their instructional level and receive 50-60 minutes of focused language arts lessons each day by a designated teacher on the grade level team.
+We refined our reading instructional block called PACT - Pinetree Accelerated Curriculum Time.
+Students are grouped according to their instructional level and receive 30 to 35 minutes of focused language arts lessons each day by a designated teachers on the grade level team.
 PACT provides students with differentiated instruction and flexible grouping to ensure that students are appropriately placed.
 PACT supports the District's goals to raise reading comprehension scores and meet the needs of all students from advanced to far below basic.

-Pinetree teachers receive a 45 minute grade level release during the regular school day called PE PACT time.
-A credentialed teacher and instructional assistant instruct students from an entire grade level on physical education standards.
+Pinetree teachers receive a 45 minute grade level release during the regular school day called PACT Enrichment Release time.
+Three credentialed teachers instruct students from an entire grade level on physical education standards.
 This gives the teachers a dedicated amount of time to collaborate, plan, and monitor student progress.

 Our school believes that technology needs to be integrated into our students' education whenever possible.
 As a result, there will be a push to acquire Smart boards and document cameras for all teachers over the next few years.
-Currently there are 4 Smart boards in teacher's classrooms.
+Currently there are 8 Smart boards in teacher's classrooms.
+90% of the classrooms have a projector and document camera in the room.
 The Computer Lab has a Smartboard and 34 computers.
+2nd-6th grade classrooms have classroom responder systems that provide interactive learning opportunities.
 The Science Lab has a Smartboard and document camera.
 Each classroom is equipped with at least one networked computer, has tv/vcr access, and is wired for cable.
 Additionally, the Pioneer Television Network (closed circuit television broadcast) was created in the 2004-2005 school year.
-Morning announcements are broadcasted daily to the entire school via this network.
+Morning announcements are broadcast daily to the entire school via this network.
 A computer lab with 34 computers and a computer resource area within our library media center are other ways students are introduced and involved with technology.
 All students participate in the Accelerated Reader Program.
 A majority of our library books have accompanying Accelerated Reader tests to go with them.
 Our school's personalized home page on the Internet enables students, parents and community members to keep informed of school happenings, and communicate with staff through E-mail.
 We also utilize the Blackboard Connect System.
 Weekly electronic phone messages enable us to communicate quickly with parents on a school-wide scale.